catseye/Samovar/README.md

 ### TODO

-*   Implement a simple equality rule, `eq(?X,?X)`, as a built-in.
-    This is basically necessary to stop characters from talking to themselves, nodding to themselves, ET CETERA.
+*   Implement a "wildcard" variable that will match anything *without* binding it.

 ### TODO for v0.3

 *   Consider what it would take to add a predicate that evaluates to whether a given action has been taken previously or not.
 *   Consider macros.
-*   Consider a "wildcard" variable that will match anything *without* binding it.
 *   Consider making "wildcard" work such that you can say `¬holding(?_, club)` to mean "if no one is holding the club".